Language: EN

 NodeMCU, the popular development board with ESP8266

-We continue to advance with the ESP8266 SOC tutorials.
-In this post, we are going to see our first development board based on the ESP8266, out of the many available.
-As it couldn’t be otherwise, we are going to start with the well-known NodeMCU.
+We continue moving forward with the ESP8266 SOC tutorials.
+In this post, we will look at our first development board based on the ESP8266, among the many available.
+As it couldn’t be otherwise, we will start with the well-known NodeMCU.

-NodeMCU is a development board based on the ESP12E, which, as we saw in this post, is probably the most popular module that integrates the ESP8266 SoC.
-However, despite the popularity of the NodeMCU boards, there is also a lot of confusion regarding the terminology (Lua, Lolin, versions), and sometimes they are mixed up or even used as synonyms.
+NodeMCU is a development board based on the ESP12E, which is probably the most popular module integrating the ESP8266 SoC.
+However, despite the popularity of NodeMCU boards, there is also a lot of confusion regarding terminology (Lua, Lolin, versions) and, at times, these terms are mixed or even used interchangeably.

-Keep in mind that, unlike Arduino where there is a company that puts a certain order in the designs and available models, the development boards based on the ESP8266 have evolved somewhat in leaps and bounds and alongside different manufacturers.
+Keep in mind that, unlike Arduino where there is a company that organizes the available designs and models, the development boards based on ESP8266 have evolved a bit haphazardly and alongside different manufacturers.

-The situation is further complicated if we read the descriptions of some vendors, who mix concepts and contribute to generating even more confusion.
+Things get even more complicated when we read the descriptions from some sellers, who mix concepts and contribute to generating even more confusion.

-So we are going to try to deepen and bring a little order around the NodeMCU, one of the most popular development boards based on ESP8266 and one of the fundamental pillars on which the ESP8266 ecosystem has been based during its evolution.
+So let’s try to delve deeper and bring a bit of order around NodeMCU, one of the most popular ESP8266 development boards and one of the fundamental pillars on which the ESP8266 ecosystem has relied during its evolution.

 What is NodeMCU?

-NodeMCU is a name that encompasses both an Open Source firmware and a development board based on the ESP8266.
+NodeMCU is a name that refers to both an Open Source firmware and a development board based on the ESP8266.

-Initially, the name NodeMCU referred mainly to the firmware.
-Currently, this has been reversed, and when we talk about NodeMCU, we usually refer to the development board.
+Initially, the name NodeMCU mainly referred to the firmware.
+Currently, this has reversed, and when we talk about NodeMCU, we usually refer to the development board.

 nodemcu

-The NodeMCU firmware was created shortly after the appearance of the ESP8266, on December 30, 2013.
+The NodeMCU firmware was created shortly after the ESP8266 appeared, on December 30, 2013.
 A few months later, in October 2014, the first version of the NodeMCU firmware was published on Github.
-Two months later, the first NodeMCU development board was published, called devkit v0.9, also being Open Hardware.
+Two months later, the first NodeMCU development board, called devkit v0.9, was released, also as Open Hardware.

-Let’s remember that in those early moments of the ESP8266 there was hardly any information and the little information available was confusing.
+Remember that in those early days of the ESP8266 there was barely any information and the little that existed was confusing.
 Most of the community’s interest was limited to the ESP01, which was considered more a cheap Wifi module for processors like Arduino than an independent development board.

-The NodeMCU firmware could be flashed onto an ESP8266, after which we could program it with the Lua script language.
-Lua programming allowed the ESP8266 to be connected and programmed in a much simpler way than the official tools provided by Espressif.
+The NodeMCU firmware could be flashed onto an ESP8266, after which we could program it using the Lua scripting language.
+Programming in Lua allowed for connecting and programming the ESP8266 in a much simpler way than the official tools provided by Espressif.

 esp8266-lua

-Lua is an imperative and structured programming language, created in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
-It is based on C and Perl, and is designed to be very lightweight.
-It has been implemented in a variety of embedded devices, from video game consoles to industrial robots.
+Lua is an imperative and structured programming language created in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
+It is based on C and Perl and is designed to be very lightweight.
+It has been implemented in a wide variety of embedded devices, from video game consoles to industrial robots.
 The official page is https://www.lua.org/.

-Over time and with the appearance of other alternatives to program the ESP8266, such as (especially) with C++ using the Arduino environment and others like MicroPython, interest in Lua has decreased considerably.
+Over time and with the emergence of other alternatives for programming the ESP8266, such as (especially) C++ with the Arduino environment and others like MicroPython, interest in Lua has decreased significantly.

-Despite the interesting aspects of Lua programming, it is not as widespread as C++ and Python.
-In addition, they never managed to make it totally stable in the ESP8266.
-On the other hand, being an interpreted language (rather than compiled), the performance and resource utilization are lower.
+Although programming in Lua had interesting aspects, it is not as widely used as C++ and Python.
+Furthermore, they never managed to make it completely stable on the ESP8266.
+On the other hand, being an interpreted language (rather than compiled), performance and resource utilization are lower.

 In 2015, the original development team stopped maintaining the NodeMCU firmware.
-Although it is still maintained by a community of developers, interest in the firmware has almost completely declined.
-For this reason, currently we refer to NodeMCU more to the development board than to the firmware.
+Although it is still maintained by a community of developers, interest in the firmware has almost completely waned.
+For this reason, we currently refer to NodeMCU more in terms of the development board than the firmware.

-However, although the firmware is currently somewhat forgotten, we must not forget the contribution that the NodeMCU project, both firmware and development board, have made to the proliferation and implementation of the ESP826.
+However, although the firmware has somewhat faded into obscurity, we must not forget the contribution that the NodeMCU project, both firmware and development board, has made to the proliferation and implementation of the ESP826.

 NodeMCU Development Board

-Now that we have seen a little history and the origin of NodeMCU both as firmware and development board, it’s time to get into the details and see what interests us currently, which is NodeMCU as a development board.
+Now that we have seen a bit of history and the origin of NodeMCU as both firmware and development board, let’s dive into what currently interests us, which is NodeMCU as a development board.

-Basically, the NodeMCU development board is based on the ESP12E and exposes its functionality and capabilities.
-But, in addition, it adds the following advantages of development boards:
+Basically, the NodeMCU development board is based on the ESP12E and exposes its functionalities and capabilities.
+But additionally, it adds the following advantages typical of development boards:

 • Micro USB port and Serial-USB converter